Creative Office Space Design for Startups

 Samsung is a well-known competitor to Apple in the smartphone business and one of the companies using creative office space design to position employees for creative encounters.
 The South Korean-based tech conglomerate’s new American headquarters in Ridgefield Park, NJ was designed specifically with this purpose in mind.

 Between floors of the new headquarters are large outdoor areas.
-These strategically placed public spaces are meant to bring engineers and salespeople together in an informal setting.
+These public spaces are there to bring engineers and salespeople together in an informal setting.
 As Scott Birnbaum, VP of Samsung Semiconductor puts it, “[the office] is really designed to spark not just collaboration but that innovation you see when people collide.”

 Let’s take a look and see how other tech companies are using creative office space design to improve their team’s productivity and improve team happiness.

 Lulu is an anonymous app that allows women to rate men on a scale between 1-10.
-The playful app is only available to women and Lulu CEO Alexandra Chong made sure the company’s office design is a direct reflection of the app’s personality.
+The playful app is only available to women.
+Lulu CEO Alexandra Chong made sure the company’s office design is a direct reflection of the app’s personality.

-Lulu has a distinctly feminine brand identity, this is abundantly clear with the many accents of pink that can be found around its Manhattan office (including pink lemonade that’s available to everyone).
+Lulu has a distinctly feminine brand identity, this is abundantly clear with the many accents of pink around its Manhattan office (including pink lemonade that’s available to everyone).
 But the bright colors around the office aren’t just meant to match the brand, they were chosen for their ability to reduce eye strain.